guoshijie/building-with-gradle/README.md

 Want to write a new guide or contribute to an existing one?
 Check out our contribution guidelines.

- >All guides are released with an ASLv2 license for the code, and an Attribution, NoDerivatives creative commons license for the writing.
+ >***Note:*** All guides are released with an ASLv2 license for the code, and an Attribution, NoDerivatives creative commons license for the writing.